shioyarare/NoReco/README.md

 Twitter now shows For You Timeline (suggested timeline) by default.
 This plugin has the ability to display the latest timeline first.

-Note: This is a toy implementation
+Note: This is a toy implementation, ONLY JAPANESE SETTING

 ![NMRTL](https://user-images.githubusercontent.com/40164677/213860409-cde5ad1e-03cd-4900-8a95-02f7d4b58ea4.png)